See Also

 'Grease'

 - The immense success of the 1978 movie musical 'Grease' hasn't lost its appeal, and over four decades later it got the prequel treatment.
-On January 31, Paramount+ announced its new original musical series, 'Grease: Rise of the Pink Ladies,' which is written and executive produced by Annabel Oakes, and "takes place four years before the original Grease: In 1954 before rock ‘n' roll ruled, before the T-Birds were the coolest in the school, four fed-up, outcasts dare to have fun on their own terms, sparking a moral panic that will change Rydell High forever," as per the series description.
+'Grease: Rise of the Pink Ladies' was released in 2023.
+It "takes place four years before the original Grease: In 1954 before rock ‘n' roll ruled, before the T-Birds were the coolest in the school, four fed-up, outcasts dare to have fun on their own terms, sparking a moral panic that will change Rydell High forever."
 It stars Madison Thompson (known for playing Erin Pierce in 'Ozark'), Jackie Hoffman (most recently known for playing Uma Heller in 'Only Murders in the Building'), along with Marisa Davila, Tricia Fukuhara, Cheyenne Isabel Wells, and Ari Notartomaso, E!
 News reports.

 'Pitch Perfect'